Nubetastic/Nt_Map_and_Editor/README.md

 Config.EnableEditor = false, to disable the tool.

 Imaps have 3 settings.
-D = default = true, the imap is skipped, it is not requested or removed.
+"D" = default = true, the imap is skipped, it is not requested or removed.
-+ = enable = true, RequestImap for this hash.
+"+" = enable = true, RequestImap for this hash.
-- = enable = false, RemoveImap for this hash.
+"-" = enable = false, RemoveImap for this hash.

 ## Install
 Replace your existing imap loader with this script.